Brick polytopes, lattice quotients, and Hopf algebras: Geometry of acyclic twists

 This section is devoted to the polyhedral geometry of permutations of~$\fS_n$, acyclic twists of~$\AcyclicTwists(n)$, and acyclic orientations of~$\AcyclicOrientations(n)$.
 It is mainly based on properties of brick polytopes of sorting networks, defined and studied by V.~Pilaud and F.~Santos in~\cite{PilaudSantos-brickPolytope}.
 This construction has been further extended to root-independent subword complexes on any finite Coxeter group by V.~Pilaud and C.~Stump in~\cite{PilaudStump-brickPolytope}.
 However, the context of~\cite{PilaudStump-brickPolytope} does not apply here since the present paper deals with a very specific family of sorting networks which are not root-independent.
 We note that this family was already discussed in~\cite[Section~5]{PilaudSantos-brickPolytope}.

 To keep this section short, we skip all proofs of its statements as they follow directly from~\cite{PilaudSantos-brickPolytope}.
 This section should be seen as a brief geometric motivation for the combinatorial and algebraic construction of this paper.
-The reader familiar with the geometry of the brick polytope is invited to jump directly to Section~\ref{sec:algebra}.
+The reader familiar with the geometry of the brick polytope is invited to proceed directly with Section~\ref{sec:algebra}.